Sci-fi/horror film Knowing features Nic Cage, old-time religion and a boldly awful ending. Contains spoilers. And damnation.

 Knowing wears its sci-fi credentials firmly on its sleeve.
-There’s a man of science (John Koestler, played by Nic Cage).
+There’s a man of science (John Koestler).
 There are numbers.
 There are, eventually, aliens and a massive space ship.
 There are other worlds, and a hint of time travel.

 Sci-fi is often dystopian.
 But it’s also redemptive in a positive, not religious, sense.
 The Earth is a finite resource but, by ingenuity and perseverance and kindness, we can survive as a species.